-If it turns out that your watermark isn’t exactly in the right place, switch to the Move tool and drag it into position.
+If it turns out that your watermark isn’t exactly in the right place, switch to the Move tool and drag to move text.
 If your image moves instead of your text, make sure that you have your text layer selected in the Layers palette, and that the Move tool is set to Move the Active Layer.

 If you want to make your text slightly transparent in the classic watermark style, select the text layer in the Layers palette and adjust the Opacity setting until you’re happy with the results.
 Just make sure that you don’t make it so transparent that people ignore it!